 “The Planning Commission has performed a Herculean effort by doing these proposals,” says Matt McClure, a prominent land use lawyer and partner with Ballard Spahr.
 “It’s one thing to put a plan together, it’s another to introduce legislation and pass it.
 But that’s our system of government.
 Democracy is slow.
 Is it ideal?
 No. But am I shocked by it?
 No.”

 Meloney’s brief presentation did not explain why the remapping process is unfolding at such a deliberate pace.
-But upon inspection, the documents from his presentation clearly show that there are a few council districts—those of Bobby Henon, Maria Quiñones-Sanchez, and Council President Darrell Clarke—are where remapping proposals have been most successful.
+But upon inspection, the documents from his presentation clearly show that there are a few council districts—those of Bobby Henon, Maria Quiñones-Sanchez, and Council President Darrell Clarke—where remapping proposals have been most successful.
 Many of the acres currently being remapped are in those same council districts.

 Paul Chrystie, spokesman for the Planning Commission, says it's too simple to say that remapping is more common in council districts that have already proven amenable to the process.